axanthos/orange3-textable-prototypes/doc/widgets/gutenberg.rst

     emission to proceed.

 *You didn't search anything*
-    The user want to make a search with no text in the query box.
+    The user wants to make a search without changing the initial settings.

 *Your corpus is empty, please add some texts first*
     The corpus is empty, so the user have to add some texts before sending.

 Errors
 ~~~~~~

+*An error occurred while building the cache.*
+    An error has prevented the cache generation.

 *Couldn't download data from Gutenberg.*
     An error has prevented the widget from accessing the